chok-chok/episode-api/README.md

 - For development purpose, please follow the [local setup guide](./SETUP.md)

 #### 1. Add the .env file
-This project depends on following runtime variables.
+This project depends on the following runtime variables.

 - Create `.env` file in the project root folder
 - Refer to `.env_example` for required values & expected format